About: Capecitabine (Xeloda®)

 This medication is covered under Medicare part B for Medicare recipients.
 Make sure your pharmacist knows to process this prescription through your Medicare part B and NOT Part D.

 There are a number of things you can do to manage the side effects of capecitabine.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Also, try eating bland foods, such as white rice and boiled or baked chicken.
-Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
+Avoid raw fruits, vegetables, whole-grain breads, cereals, and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
-Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
+Drink 8-10 glasses of non-alcoholic, un-caffeinated fluid a day to prevent dehydration.

 Hand Foot Syndrome

 Hand foot syndrome (HFS) is a skin reaction that appears on the palms of the hands and/or the soles of the feet, as a result of certain chemotherapy agents being absorbed by the skin cells.
 HFS can begin as a mild tingling, numbness, pins-and-needles feeling, redness or pain, or swelling of the hands and/or feet.
 This can then progress to painful swelling, blistering or peeling skin that can interfere with your ability to do normal activities.
 Be sure to let your oncology team know right away if you notice these symptoms, as they may need to adjust the chemotherapy dose or take a break to allow the skin to heal.
 Some tips to help prevent HFS include:

 - Keep hands and feet clean and dry.